 Keep in mind that most store bought planters have holes pre-drilled from 3/4 to 1 inch deep, which is too deep for many seeds.
 You may have to put a bit of filler in them so that the seeds are not buried more then 1/4 inch deep.

-I would not use potting soil/garden soil from Home Depot/Walmart/Lowes as these contain more organic material (lighter than soil so cheaper to ship) than they do soil which is OK for mature plants but not seedlings.
+I would not use potting soil/garden soil from Home Depot/Walmart/Lowes as these contain more organic material (lighter than soil so cheaper to ship) than they do soil which is okay for mature plants but not seedlings.
 Go to a nursery and see what they recommend.
 Some nurseries have a germination/garden mix which works really great.

-Also, know that in the garden birds, ants and other insects like seeds for dinner.
+Also, know that in the garden, birds, ants, and other insects like seeds for dinner.
 It is possible to plant them and have them stolen, especially smaller seeds.
 Even worms will eat the seeds.

 More on Steps of Seed Germination